laura-dangelo/bpr/tutorial/README.md

    ##  Acceptance rate is 0.491.
 ```

 To obtain MCMC diagnostics of convergence it is possible to use the function `mcmc_diagnostics()`: it computes the Geweke diagnostics to test equality of the means of the first and last part of the chains.
-If multiple chains are sampled, it also reports additional diagnostic tools.
+If multiple chains are sampled, it also reports additional diagnostic tools (see ).

 ```r
 mcmc_diagnostics(fit)